jacoborus/wiretree/README.md

 doSomething.isFactory = true as const;
 ```

-To be able to resolve async factory functions or the ones that return a promise
+To be able to resolve async factory functions or the ones that return a promise,
 add the flag `isAsync`:

 ```ts